koskath/arete2/course_content/SC/md_files/Lecture13/lecture_13_slide_11_tnemeganam.md

-# tnemeganaM

-niahC
-ylppuS
-labolG–
-MCSG–
-lkcorP
-retnüG
-Competitive Strategy and Supply Chain
+# Competitive Strategy and Supply Chain
-Competitive
-strategy
-Supply chain
-Cost Differentiation
-strategy
-Supply chain structure
-Basic
-Inventory Transportation Facilities
-Logistical
-Drivers
-Cross-
-Functional Information Sourcing Pricing
-Drivers
-Strategy & Configuration Slide 11
+Competitive strategy and supply chain design are closely intertwined.
+A firm’s **competitive strategy**, which often involves a choice between **cost** leadership and **differentiation**, must be supported by a coherent **supply chain strategy** that translates these high‑level aims into operational realities.
+Consequently, the **supply chain structure**—including basic elements such as **inventory**, **transportation** and **facilities**—must be configured so that it reinforces the chosen competitive position; these structural choices are commonly referred to as the core **logistical drivers**.
+In addition, a set of **cross‑functional drivers**, such as **information**, **sourcing** and **pricing**, also need to be aligned, since they influence how effectively the supply chain can execute the competitive strategy.
+Taken together, these logistical and cross‑functional drivers shape the overall supply chain strategy as presented in Strategy & Configuration Slide 11.